 I pay attention to politics, well as much as I can handle.
-So, when the narrative of making decisions for a woman and her body started it was apparent that those trying to make those decisions didn’t understand all of the circumstances that cause a woman to have to make such a difficult decision in regards to abortion.
+So, when the narrative of making decisions for a woman and her body started it was apparent that those trying to make those decisions didn’t understand all of the circumstances that causes a woman to have to make such a difficult decision in regards to abortion.
 So, I decided to write a short story that describes one of the many situations that could possibly happen.

 B & M: What inspired you to tell this story?